AoiHonda-lab/nnexpy/README.md

 ## Introduction

-This repository is a compilation of my work during my master course at Kyushu Institute of Technology.
-A clone of the repository is also available on [KIT Honda Lab's github](https://github.com/honda-lab-kit/nn-expressiveness).
-The purpose of this repository is to provide with some python code to get started with homology and knot theory as a mean to evaluate neural networks' expressiveness.
+This repository is minimum version of [nnexpy](https://github.com/Spiilgriim/nnexpy).
+The purpose of this repository is to provide the minimal code to replicate the experiment that originally inspired part of my research.
+The article describing the original experiment can be found [here](https://arxiv.org/abs/1802.04443).

 ## Requirement